Stevenmahugu/Stevenmahugu/README.md

 - 👋 Hi, I’m @Stevenmahugu
-- 👀 I’m interested in Data analysis
+- 👀 I’m interested in Data Analysis | Data Analytics
-- 🌱 I’m currently learning how to analyze data with TDA techniques using python
+- 🌱 I’m currently Researching on Topological Data analysis
 - 💞️ I’m looking to collaborate on data analysis and visualization projects
 - 📫 How to reach me stevenmahugu@gmail.com